A reader made this insightful comment on my recent post: “On Belief and Skepticism“:

 I empathize with this exact scenario.
 I too am a dedicated skeptic, but find it difficult sometimes to “disagree without being disagreeable.”
 Many people I disagree with most fundamentally are the ones I love most profoundly.
 Do you maintain close relationships with people holding drastically different beliefs?
 It’s hard to separate the person from the ideas they hold especially when there is so much vested emotionally in those ideas.
 I hate the idea of “agreeing to disagree.”
 I’m not going to dance around the issue; We are adults and honesty is important.
 How do you approach these relationships?

-As far as having relationships with people who hold different views this can be done.
+I do think that we can have relationships with people who hold different views.
 There are people in the most intimate lifelong relationships who disagree about politics, religion and other subjects.
 Still, it’s easier to have good relationships with people whose values and beliefs you mostly share, and marriages are more successful between persons who have similar personalities, as far as I know.

 I think the best you can do is to decide when it’s worth it to enter into a polemic.
-For me that’s when I feel the truth is being distorted, and the issue is important.
-For example if someone says that Asians are inherently inferior to my racial group and we should kill them all, then that’s something to challenge.
-If they say that it is generally colder in Florida and than Minnesota and they are really attached to that idea, then it probably isn’t such a big deal to disagree with them, even though they are mistaken.
+For me, that’s when I feel the truth is being distorted, and the issue is important.
+For example, if someone says that Asians are inherently inferior to my racial group and we should kill them all, then that’s something to challenge.
+If they say that it is generally colder in Florida than in Minnesota then it probably isn’t such a big deal to let their ignorance slide.

 Now suppose I encounter a gravitational, germ, or evolutionary theory denier.
-In such cases I should be willing to enter into a polemic because any educated person knows these are well-established scientific truths.
-Furthermore, to deny them might entail someone’s jumping off a building and thinking they’ll fly; not washing their hands before handling food, or counting on last years flu shot to work this year.
+In such cases, I should be willing to enter into a polemic because any educated person knows these are well-established scientific truths.
+Furthermore, to deny them might entail someones jumping off a building thinking they’ll fly; not washing their hands before handling food; or counting on last year’s flu shot to work this year.
 (Viruses evolve quickly.)
-Of course you probably won’t change their minds, since so many persons are willfully ignorant.
+Of course, you probably won’t change their minds, since so many persons are willfully ignorant.

 Now suppose you encounter a climate change denier.
-You tell them that the intergovernmental panel of climate scientists now claim with 98% certainty that humans are the main cause of global climate change.
-But you probably have to leave it at that.
-The fact that they are mistaken when they don’t believe in it, (and arrogant to think they know more about the subject than the world’s experts), probably doesn’t matter that much.
-True you might convince them not to vote for a climate change denier, but one vote isn’t that significant anyway and their mistaken view is unlikely to change anyway.
+You tell them that the intergovernmental panel of climate scientists now claim with 98% certainty that humans are the cause of global climate change.
+But then you probably have to leave it at that.
+The fact that they are mistaken about climate change (and arrogant to think they know more about the subject than the world’s experts), probably doesn’t matter that much.
+True you might convince them not to vote for a climate change denier, but one vote isn’t that significant and their mistaken view is unlikely to change anyway.

 I will say this; as I get older I let a lot more slide than when I was young.
-And that’s because you rarely change people’s minds because of their emotional attachment to their ideas.
+And that’s because you rarely change people’s minds—people are just emotionally attached to their ideas.
 After 30 years of university teaching, I can affirm that few people ever change their minds.